 For many, independence is an idea entangled in pride and the fear of not being able to control the future.
 Dr. Merriman says dependence on others as you age is not weakness.
 The hardest part of planning is getting started, but a simple Google search for aging agencies in your area is a great place to start.

-- Melanie Merriman, author, Holding the Net: Caring For My Mother On the Tightrope of Aging
+- Melanie Merriman, author of Holding the Net: Caring For My Mother On the Tightrope of Aging

-- Joy Loverde, author, Who Will Take Care of Me When I’m Old?
+- Joy Loverde, author of Who Will Take Care of Me When I’m Old?